 Healthy chocolate frosted donuts are easy to make and use 6 healthy main ingredients, including a hidden veggie, and no eggs, no oil, vegan, gluten-free and dairy-free.
 Plus these donuts are glazed with a luscious 2-ingredient chocolate frosting, made from just chocolate chips and dairy-free milk.
-View step by step video in this blog and here.
+View step by step video in this post.

 Healthy Chocolate Frosted Donuts